dragonflydb/documentation/docs/command-reference/server-management/role.md

 ## Master output

-An example of output when `ROLE` is called in a master instance:
+An example of output when `dragonfly> ROLE
+"this user has no permissions to run the 'role' command"` is called in a master instance:

 ```
 1) "master"